skosch/YinYangFit/docs/source/index.markdown

 time-consuming task.
 As existing tools are too primitive to reliably handle the infinite variety of typefaces, designers have to mostly rely on their intuitive judgment.
-The model presented here is the first one developed from basic principles in vision science and has been successfully fitted to existing, hand-fitted fonts using backpropagation.
-It is a first step towards an explanation of *why* we perceive letter pairs as too close or too far, regardless of the font style or even script.
+I review how letterfitting fits into the current scientific understanding how letters and words are perceived in the brain, and present approximate models that can be fitted to to existing, hand-fitted fonts using backpropagation.

 <h2 class="nonumber">Epistemic status</h2>
-This article is based on many months of reviewing the relevant scientific literature.
-However, I was not trained as a neuroscientist but as an engineer, and some of my hypotheses are true predictions, i.e. they lack experimental verification.
-Although results are promising, this should be seen as a roadmap for further research.
+This article is written by an engineer, not a neuroscientist, for the benefit of the typographic community.
+It is based on a survey of hundreds of peer-reviewed scientific papers, most of which are not cited explicitly.
+That said, neurocognitive hypotheses are continuously revised, discarded, and replaced.

-I have tried to avoid jargon wherever possible, with links for in-depth reading in the margin.
-Still, readers may find previous exposure to type design, computational neuroscience and machine learning helpful.
+Nothing in this article should be considered final.
+I welcome corrections!

 ## Introduction

-**What is letterfitting?** Letterfitting refers to the process of adjusting the distances between pairs of letters<label for="sn-lgl" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="sn-lgl" class="margin-toggle"> <span class="sidenote">Or more broadly, between pairs of [glyphs](https://en.wikipedia.org/wiki/Glyph) of any kind.</span> during typeface design.
+**What is letterfitting?** Letterfitting refers to the process of adjusting the distances between pairs of letters<label for="sn-lgl" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="sn-lgl" class="margin-toggle"> <span class="sidenote">I use the word "letter" very liberally; the more general term is [glyph](https://en.wikipedia.org/wiki/Glyph).</span> during typeface design.
 <span><input type="checkbox" id="mn-lglks"
 class="margin-toggle"><label for="mn-lglks"